 2) We commit ourselves to absorbing the character of God by studying His word.

 It’s important that we spend time with people who build us up with God’s love.
 Ask God to bring girlfriends into your life who will help you to walk in your true identity.
-Ladies who will remind you of what Jeremiah 31:3 says: That YOU are fully loved and accepted—day in and day out—for all time!
+Ladies who will remind you of what Jeremiah 31:3 says: That YOU are fully loved and accepted—day in and day out—for all time.

 This blog series is based on Josh’s book See Yourself as God Sees You.
 It is our prayer that during this series you come to recognize and accept your true personal identity!
 God couldn’t love you more!